xorkevin/fsserve/doc/fsserve_completion_fish.md

 ### SEE ALSO

-* [fsserve completion](fsserve_completion.md)	 - generate the autocompletion script for the specified shell
+* [fsserve completion](fsserve_completion.md)	 - Generate the autocompletion script for the specified shell